Sofia Nehama Avery

 In 2016, Sofia moved to Colorado to pursue a degree in music composition with a jazz voice emphasis at the Metropolitan State University of Denver.
 She studied privately with notable musicians and composers such as pianist/vocalist Dawn Clement, cornetist Ron Miles, Fred Hess, and Ofer Ben-Amots.
 She was awarded the Christopher Priolo Endowed Scholarship for Composition two years in a row, and won the Gift Of Jazz Award in 2018.
 She graduated with her BM in Composition in December 2019, and launched into 2020 as an arranger for the Colorado Symphony Orchestra’s Martin Luther King Jr. Humanitarian Awards ceremony.

 Sofia launched all-star quintet Tansy Wine in summer 2021.
 The genre-defying ensemble performs her original compositions in and around Denver.
-In 2022, Sofia became half of the bluegrass duo Sand & Amber.
-Sofia teaches music privately, offers arranging, composition, and orchestration services, and performs locally as a vocalist and mandolinist.
+Sofia teaches music privately, offers arranging, composition, and orchestration services, and performs locally as a vocalist, cellist, and mandolinist.